• Skip to primary navigation

 • Non-Dairy Milk - I usually opt for oat milk or coconut milk, but any non-dairy milk will work fine.
 If you're not dairy free, regular milk will work as well in the same measure.

 • Walnuts - I have also made these with pecans and they were just as delicious.
 Use your favorite nuts.
+If you don't like nuts, you can omit them or replace with something like chocolate chips instead.

 Check the recipe card below for full ingredient list and quantities.